How to Manage Hyperhidrosis

 - synthetic thyroid hormones

-- complex regional pain syndrome (a rare form of chronic pain that usually affects an arm or leg)
+- complex regional pain syndrome (CRPS), a rare form of chronic pain that usually affects an arm or leg

-A normal amount of sweating generally does not require medical treatment.
-However, you can take steps to make yourself more comfortable and minimize your sweating:
+A normal amount of sweating generally doesn’t require medical treatment.
+You can take steps to make yourself more comfortable and minimize your sweating:

 - Wear several light layers of clothing that allow your skin to breathe.